ericwayman/pcf-gcp-retail-demo/README.md

 2017-02-24T06:55:36.95-0500 [APP/PROC/WEB/0]OUT 2017-02-24 11:55:36.955  INFO 20 --- [c.socialmedia-1] log.sink                                 : {"date-time": "02/24/17 11:55:36"} (11 days 'til GCP NEXT)
 ```

+### Review of what we have, so far
+* "mock-source" represents the yet-to-be-implemented social media data source,
+  and we can POST data to it.
+As envisioned, there would be several such components,
+  all falling within this "DATA" area of the diagram, one per social media platform.
+  The way this is decoupled, by having only a REST interface with the SCDF HTTP Hub,
+  allows for developers to build each of these using whichever technology is most
+  appropriate, the best match for the skills of the team and the social media API.
+* SCDF HTTP Hub is just an out-of-the-box SCDF app.
+Its role here is simply to accept
+  inputs from any of the disparate sources, and put these into the data stream.
+* SCDF Processor, so far, is accepting input, which so far is just the simple JSON
+  string representing the current date and time, as defined in mock-source:
+  `{"date-time": "02/24/17 02:04:23"}`.
+It parses the JSON message, computes the
+  number of days between the given date and the date of the GCP NEXT, defined within
+  `./transform-proc/src/main/resources/application.properties`, enriches that data
+  stream based on this computation, and emits the result into its outbound channel.
+* SCDF Sink simply takes this input and logs it.

 ## Resources
 * [Document showing how to create Spring Cloud Stream components bound to Google PubSub](./docs/GooglePubSubBinderandSCDF.pdf)
 * [Spring Initializr for Stream Apps](http://start-scs.cfapps.io/)
+* [Read this](http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/1.1.1.RELEASE/reference/htmlsingle/#getting-started-maximum-disk-quota-configuration) if SCDF Server runs out of disk space.